CC-HIC/Data_Dictionary/README.md

 ## To do:

-Ed:
-Push this repo
-Share synthetic/dummy "core" flat file so Aasiyah and Claire can spin an OMOP db to work from.
-Alter muncher to keep things in memor
-01-import-core.r
-start -> 02-cvs-bundle.r

 Aasiyah:
 Double check all fields have an athena code
 Assign "new HIC codes" that respect the "keep", "drop", "merge" principle